ricbencar/wave-wind-statistics/README.md

 This function encapsulates the entire analysis process.
 It handles:

-Reading of the input CSV.
+- Reading of the input CSV;
-Data rounding and descriptive statistics computation.
+- Data rounding and descriptive statistics computation;
-GEV fitting and analysis (both overall and by sector).
+- GEV fitting and analysis (both overall and by sector);
-Joint distribution calculations.
+- Joint distribution calculations;
-Visualization creation including CDF plots and windrose plots.
+- Visualization creation including CDF plots and windrose plots;
-PDF report generation containing all results.
+- PDF report generation containing all results.